AdamCoryat/bug-log/readme.md

 [x]- Users can only modify/delete data they created [x]- Bugs can be created from the Home view
 [x]- Bugs can be closed from the BugDetails view
-[]- User is prompted "are you sure?" when closing a Bug [x]- Notes can be added and removed from a bug in the BugDetails view []- User prompt to remove Note from Bug
+[x]- User is prompted "are you sure?" when closing a Bug [x]- Notes can be added and removed from a bug in the BugDetails view [x]- User prompt to remove Note from Bug
 [x]- A Bug can be edited
 [x]- Cannot edit a Bug after it is closed